 When you take the LR2 off-road, it is immediately in its element.
 You feel like no obstacle is too challenging, and for the most part, you are right.
-Minimum ground clearance is 8.26 inches, which is a little low when dealing with big boulders; but despite a few bangs and grinds, the LR2 soldiers on without complaint.
+Minimum ground clearance is 8.3 inches at the front axle and 10.5 inches at the rear, which is a little low when dealing with big boulders; but despite a few bangs and grinds, the LR2 soldiers on without complaint.

 Wading depth is 19.7 inches, making shallow water crossings a piece of cake.
 We crossed a 200-yard river full of ice-boulders during our test drive of the LR2 near Montreal.
-It was effortless, and at times I swear we were deeper than 19.7 inches, although perhaps that was merely perception.
+It was effortless, and at times I could have sworn we were deeper than 19.7 inches, although perhaps that was merely perception.

 Deep mud, steep climbs and intense descents provide only a minor grievance.
 Simply add a bit of additional power and the car blasts through, like it's taking a Sunday morning stroll to pick up the latest copy of Outdoor magazine.